pcko1/bscscan-python/source/index.rst

 * Are you open for collaboration?

    Surprisingly, I have received several emails asking for collaboration.
-I am currently working full-time on my own projects so unfortunately I cannot promise anything - yet, do reach out :)
+I am currently working full-time on my own projects so unfortunately I cannot promise much - yet, do reach out :)

 * How can I reach you?